sarathtd406/Git-tutorial-101/index.md

 **That's it!
 You are all done !!**

-**You now know the basics of Git and GitHub and the use of below commands**
+**You now know the basics of Git and GitHub and how and when to use below commands**

 ## >> Quick Summary on git commands used